 On 5 July 2004, Bank of Ireland transferred substantially all of the Irish residential loans and related security held by it and of its Irish residential loan business to the Issuer.
 The aggregate principal amount outstanding of and accrued but unpaid interest on the Irish residential loans transferred by Bank of Ireland to the Issuer on 5 July 2004 was €9.1 billion.
 The transfer was effected pursuant to a statutory transfer mechanism provided for in the 2001 Act.
 This statutory mechanism involved the putting in place of a scheme in accordance with the 2001 Act between Bank of Ireland and the Issuer on 2 July 2004 which permits the transfer of Irish residential loans and related security and/or Irish residential loan business between Bank of Ireland and the Issuer.
 Transfers under that scheme were approved on 2 July 2004 by order of the Irish Financial Services Regulatory Authority (IFSRA, the responsible authority at the time) as required by the ACS Acts.
-The scheme permits further transfers from Bank of Ireland to the Issuer or from the Issuer to Bank of Ireland certain Irish residential loans (including the mortgages and other securities for those loans) pursuant to section 58 of the 2001 Act and with the approval of IFSRA (as the competent authority at that date).
+The scheme permits further transfers from Bank of Ireland to the Issuer or from the Issuer to Bank of Ireland in the future.
+On 6 February 2006 in accordance with the scheme, the Issuer transferred to Bank of Ireland certain Irish residential loans (including the mortgages and other securities for those loans) pursuant to section 58 of the 2001 Act and with the approval of IFSRA (as the competent authority at that date).
 The aggregate principal amount of loans re-transferred from the Issuer to Bank of Ireland amounted to approximately 2 per cent. of the Issuer's then total loan book of approximately €13 billion.